 Like many early Norwegian aviatrixes, Turi Widerøe was the daughter of a wealthy couple.
 However, instead of flaunting her wealth, she flouted the surly bonds of Earth to become an aviator.
 She got her flight certificate in 1962 and her commercial pilot license in 1967.
 Before that, she had started working at her father’s company as a floatplane pilot.

 Knowing many experienced floatplane pilots (and marrying one), Turi eventually moved deeper into civil aviation.
 The first female pilot employed by SAS (the airline, not the special forces unit), she flew Convair Metropolitans before moving onto DC-9s.
-SAS used her status as a great publicity boost, even taking her to the US, a country which had basically obliterated the concept of female pilots by the 1970s.
+SAS used her status as a great publicity boost, even taking her to the US, a country that had basically obliterated the concept of female pilots by the 1970s.
 I wonder what she’d think of flight delays!

 2. Amelia Earhart

 If you know one female pilot, it’s probably Amelia Earhart.
-She has done many an aviation deeds that easily catches the public eye: she was the first woman to cross the Atlantic by airplane (in 1928, though it wasn’t a bomber) and to fly across the ocean solo (in 1932, still not in a bomber).
+She has done many aviation deeds that easily catches the public eye: she was the first woman to cross the Atlantic by airplane (in 1928, though it wasn’t a bomber) and to fly across the ocean solo (in 1932, still not in a bomber).

-Not content to just be “the first women to fly x”, she became the first person to fly single from Honolulu to California in 1935.
+Not content to just be “the first woman to fly x”, she became the first person to fly single from Honolulu to California in 1935.
 Sadly, she perished in 1937 when she and copilot Frederick J. Noonan tried to fly around the world.